JustPrathyush/DataScience-IBM/README.md

 ## Data Science - IBM

-This repository is for notes taken from the [IBM Data Science Course](https://www.coursera.org/professional-certificates/ibm-data-science) on Coursera.
+This repository is for notes taken from the [IBM Data Science Professional Certificate - Course](https://www.coursera.org/professional-certificates/ibm-data-science) on Coursera.

 Table of Contents: